 Cheung fun (腸粉, rice noodle rolls) is something that my family always orders at dim sum.
 Typically, we get cheung fun with shrimp or minced beef wrapped inside a thin and soft rice noodle sheet.
-Although I enjoy those dim sum classics, I’ve been craving a good vegetarian or vegan version of cheung fun.
+Although I enjoy those dim sum classics, I wanted to develop a good vegetable-forward cheung fun recipe.
 That’s why I developed this mushroom cheung fun recipe.
+It takes time to make these rice noodle rolls, but the effort is worth it!

 HOW TO MAKE MUSHROOM CHEUNG FUN